GCSE Art and Design: Photography

 Component 1: Coursework.
 60%

-Installation Creation: Students will visit the Tate Modern gallery in Central London to meet a contemporary installation artist.
-After visiting the exhibition, students will explore abstract art and installation art in order to produce an experimental individual response.
+Sense of place/self : Students will visit the Tate Modern gallery in Central London to explore the work of contemporary artists and photographers.
+After visiting the exhibition, students will explore basic camera skills, darkroom , mixed media and in order to produce an experimental individual response.

 Making Us Strange: Students will focus on surrealist portrait photographers such as John Stezaker and Shirin Neshat before combining elements of their chosen photographers to produce a personal individual response.